-Informatica Network hosts Informatica Global Customer Support, the Informatica Knowledge Base, and other product resources.
-To access Informatica Network, visit https://network.informatica.com.
+The Informatica Network is the gateway to many resources, including the Informatica Knowledge Base and Informatica Global Customer Support.
+To enter the Informatica Network, visit https://network.informatica.com.

-As a member, you can:
+As an Informatica Network member, you have the following options:

-- · Access all of your Informatica resources in one place. - · Search the Knowledge Base for product resources, including documentation, FAQs, and best practices. - View product availability information. - Review your support cases. - Find your local Informatica User Group Network and collaborate with your peers.
+- Search the Knowledge Base for product resources. - View product availability information. - · Create and review your support cases. - Find your local Informatica User Group Network and collaborate with your peers.